MatthiasOs/openweather/README.md

 - Java 23
 - SpringBoot 3.4.3
 - Java's HttpClient for the Request
-- Google Gson for JSON Convertion
+- Google Gson for JSON conversion

 ## OpenWeather API Key